-Alprazolam Xanax safety, risk, for sleep and anxiety by Ray Sahelian, M.D.
-Alprazolam use and dosage
+Alprazolam Xanax safety, risk, for sleep and anxiety, proper use and dosage

 Alprazolam is a pharmaceutical drug used to treat anxiety and panic disorder.
 Alprazolam is known by the brand name Xanax.
 Occasionally alprazolam is used a sleep inducer.
 The onset of action is usually within one to two hours and the effects can last several hours.
 Alprazolam is generic for Xanax.
 There are several supplements that can be a natural alternative to alprazolam, but they are much less potent.
-For occasional use you can try kava, 5-HTP, tryptophan, passionflower, valerian and hops.
+For occasional use you can try the plant kava, the amino acid tryptophan, passionflower herb, 5-HTP hydroxytryptophan, valerian and hops.
 Also consider theanine for sleep.
 If you are used to the potency of alprazolam, you will not find the natural supplements to your liking.
 But if you want a more gentler way to relax, the natural products could be helpful and perhaps you can use them occasionally and not have to rely exclusively on alprazolam.
-For sleep at night consider Good-Night-Rx.
+For sleep at night consider Good Night Rx.

 In general, alprazolam produces mild sedation by depressing activity in